hm-lang/core/proposals/README.md

 }
 ```

+TODO: do we even really want a `fallThrough` keyword?  it makes it complicated that it
+will essentially be a `goto` because fall through won't work due to the check for string
+equality.

 We'll add a compiler hint with the best `CompileTimeSalt` to the `which` statement,
 so that future transpilations are fast.
 The compiler will still try more salts
 if the chosen salt doesn't work, however, e.g., in the situation where new cases